tytydraco/yessleep/out/I_am_the_daughter_of_a_TikTok_family_channel_I_found_something_disturbing_in_our_basement.md

 “Close your mouth!”
 Allie groaned.
 But she was smiling, relieved the three of us were off camera.
 She picked up her book and motioned throwing it at his head.

 “I will throw it at you,” she narrowed her eyes with a playful smile.
 “Close your mouth.
-Heathen.”
+Psycho.”

 “I dare you to try,” Ben shot her another chocolaty grin.
 “You know what happens if we get a bruise—and this face has to stay perfect.”